 Clinicians who need to submit data to MIPS

-If you're included in MIPS in 2017, you will need to decide whether to report as an individual or with a group.
-For 2017 (Performance Year 1), these clinicians will be included in MIPS:
+If you're included in MIPS in 2018, you will need to decide whether to report as an individual or as a group (i.e. on the TIN level).
+In 2018, these clinicians will be included in MIPS:

 - Physicians (including doctors of medicine, doctors of osteopathy, osteopathic practitioners, doctors of dental surgery, doctors of dental medicine, doctors of podiatric medicine, doctors of optometry, and chiropractors)